-- A teacher may use a conference with the student, a phone call or email to parents, time out, reflective writing exercises, lunch detention, clean-up detail, and loss of privileges (recess, field trips, etc.). - When a student is referred to the school administrator or dean of students, the following may occur: a conference with the student, parent phone call, reflective writing exercises, suspension from extracurricular activities, clean-up detail, after-school detention, in-school suspension, out-of-school suspension, behavior contract, or expulsion. - At times, teachers, dean of students, and/or school administrators may document persistent or significant student misbehavior on ParentsWeb.
+- A teacher may use a conference with the student, a phone call or email to parents, time out, reflective writing exercises, lunch detention, clean-up detail, and loss of privileges (recess, field trips, etc.). - When a student is referred to the school administrator or dean of students, the following may occur: a conference with the student, parent phone call, reflective writing exercises, suspension from extracurricular activities, clean-up detail, after-school detention, in-school suspension, out-of-school suspension, behavior contract, or expulsion.
+Each quarter, if a student has 2 or more office referrals, he or she will miss the end of quarter behavior rally. - At times, teachers, dean of students, and/or school administrators may document persistent or significant student misbehavior on ParentsWeb.
 Parents may access this behavior file at any time.
 Incidents documented in ParentsWeb will not become part of a child's permanent school record without notifying the parent.